roomate/Shell-Python/README.md

 You still need to reactivate the signals `SIGTTIN` and `SIGTTOU` once the child process has been reaped though; and the loop is closed, the shell can go wait for another command now!

 Until now, I simply described what was supposed to happen if you put a single command (no fork) and without interupting the child process by any means.
-A complete shell should be able to treat this cases without difficulty, within the framework offered by `POSIX`.
+A complete shell should be easily able to treat this cases within the framework offered by `POSIX`.

 ### Handling background processes
 If you pause the foreground process (by typing `man less; CTRL+Z` for example), or simply let it run in the background (via the letter `&`), then you want the parent process to continue, ignoring the child process has not actually terminated, so that it can wait for the user to enter a new command line.
 The child process still exists, but have its way in the background.
 You can observe it via a `ps -aux` command for example.